jamesmaccoy/Servy-November/README.md

-Servy by James Mac is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Servy by James Mac is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.